biostat-jieding/SurvCV/README.md

 Focuses on enhancing **surv**ival analysis in target domain by transferring **aux**iliary information extracted from source domains.
 - allow for low and high dimensional covariates
 - based on the Cox proportional hazards model
+- key underlying technique is the control variate
 - extension to include a cured fraction

 Briefly speaking, this package can implement the following cases: